WebAssembly/wasi-threads/README.md

 status wasi_thread_spawn(thread_start_arg* start_arg);
 ```

+where the `status` is a unique non-negative integer thread ID of the new
+thread or negative number representing an error in case the thread failed to
+start.
 The host implementing `wasi_thread_spawn` will call a predetermined function
 export (`wasi_thread_start`) in a new WebAssembly instance.
 Any necessary
 locking/signaling/thread-local storage will be implemented using existing